-Surface dressing is commonly used on minor roads as a cheap alternative to full resurfacing, which involves removing and replacing the top 40-100mm of roadway.
+Surface dressing is commonly used on minor roads as a cheap alternative to full resurfacing.
 It is designed to seal the surface and prevent moisture penetration.
 If well-laid in good conditions and on smooth roads, this treatment can preserve a deteriorating surface for longer, extending the road's life and preventing potholes.